shimondoodkin/nodejs-mongodb-app/README.md

 a page is a `templates_object` as defined in double templets (nodejs meta templates) a page also contains a path or pathbegins propery it is for the router.

+a module has setupfirst(app),setupfirst(app)

-*feel free to ask questions I will give you guidence.*
+**feel free to ask questions I will give you guidence and help you setup this system.** this system is working in a website i develop for a customer.

 ---------------------------------------------------------
 # old readme: